Clicky

-After a consultation period, the Inland Revenue issued a second press release outlining how the intermediaries legislation would work.
+After a consultation period, the Inland Revenue issued a second press release which outlined how the intermediaries legislation would work.

 ‘IR35′ became law in July 2000 via the Finance Act – with Schedule 12 containing details on IR35 itself.